 In addition Qualitur can arrange transfers, tickets, rental of cars or bikes and various tickets and day trips.

-Guess house in São Felipe (guest rooms and bungalow)
+Guest house in São Felipe (guest rooms and bungalow)

 Tortuga Bed and Breakfast is in São Felipe and has lovely sea views and is located at the black beach.
 There are four bedrooms and also a separate bungalow.
 Lunch and dinner are served when booked in advance.
 Internet is available and they can assist with organised trips, internal flights and ferry reservations.